-The consumption of alcohol is a traditional part of socializing in the United States and in many other areas around the world.
+To help someone who potentially has a drinking problem, it is necessary to understand the difference between alcohol addiction vs abuse.
+Alcohol consumption is a traditional part of socializing in the United States and in many other areas around the world.
 It is a common occurrence during festive occasions such as bringing in the New Year or celebrating a promotion.
-On many other occasions, from football games to nights out with friends, drinks containing alcohol are often expected and are made available.
+In fact, from football games to nights out with friends, alcoholic beverages are often available.

-What is Alcohol Addiction?
+What Is Alcohol Addiction?

 Symptoms of Alcohol Addiction

 When a person suffers from alcoholism, drinking is often chosen over other activities that were previously enjoyable.
 The inability to stop drinking despite the damage to relationships or even his or her health is yet another symptom of the disease that is alcoholism.
 In some cases, an alcohol addict may want to stop but finds that it is not possible to do so on his or her own.
 If an alcoholic tries to stop, there are withdrawal symptoms that generally include sweating, shaking, increasing anxiety and an upset stomach.

-What is Alcohol Abuse?
+What Is Alcohol Abuse?

 Routine, excessive, or a generally unhealthy consumption of alcohol to the point that it negatively impacts one’s work, personal relationships, behavior, and health is called alcohol abuse.
 Alcohol abuse is destructive behavior; however, a person can still limit how much alcohol he or she consumes if desired.
 Unlike a person who is suffering from alcoholism, a person who abuses alcohol does not need to consume increasing amounts of alcohol nor does he or she have a strong and overwhelming craving for it.
 Alcohol abuse, if left unchecked, can turn into alcohol addiction.